 When Africa’s children are well-nourished and can grow, learn and earn their full potential, we will be able to unleash prosperity in the entire continent

 African Leaders for Nutrition Initiative

-With special focus on the first 1,000 days of a child’s life, the initiative aims to influence and generate innovative investments towards nutrition and food security that will build a foundation for productive human capital in Africa.
+With a special focus on the first 1,000 days of a child’s life and the grey matter infrastructure, the initiative aims to influence and generate innovative investments towards nutrition and food security that will build a foundation for productive human capital in Africa.

 ALN Champions and Eminent Leaders

 President, the African Development Bank and Chairperson of ALN